dtkalla/Disease-Tracker/README.md

 - Thursday: find data sources and technologies to use
 - Friday & weekend: download and process data, create first choropleth map
 - Monday: create buttons that allow users to control and change maps
-- Tuesday: create sidebar that changes based on map selected; refactor and imrpove display
+- Tuesday: create sidebar that changes based on map selected; refactor and improve display
 - Wednesday: create slider for years; fix code to allow smooth, quick transition between different maps
 - Thursday: deploy to GitHub pages